 Being a landlord has many rewards when good tenants occupy all your units.
 The steady income stream from monthly rent payments continually pads your income and becomes a building block for future investments.
-When there is a vacancy, however, you may find yourself experiencing some financial difficulties.
+However, when there is a vacancy, you may find yourself experiencing some financial difficulties.
 Problematic in a business where it is advisable to have extra money to cover inevitable repairs.

 Despite the increased demand for rentals since the recession, the rental market is still competitive.
 Tenants want the best deal and are keen to see what their money is worth.
 To avoid vacancies after a lease ends, you need to have your next tenant lined up and ready to move in.
-It is possible to keep your units occupied like this by marketing your units well to make them appealing to quality tenants.
+It is possible to keep your units occupied by marketing your units well to make them appealing to quality tenants.

 List Your Unit at the Right PriceList Your Unit at the Right Price

 First and foremost, the price is a significant factor in determining how soon they will sign a new lease.
 Potential tenants are particularly observant of costs.
 They will weigh every factor to get the best value to arrive at the best deal for their lifestyle, income, and family.
 When a rental is priced correctly for its amenities, location, and size, you will get the right amount of interest from qualified tenants.
-To maximize your property’s earnings, you will want to make sure the rent is high enough for you to earn a profit but low enough to be fair and appealing to future tenants.
+To maximize your property’s earnings, you will want to make sure the rent is high enough to earn a profit but low enough to be fair and appealing to future tenants.